Work with F5 Beacon¶

 Beacon provides the ability to store metrics and subsequently query them via the portal or API to generate custom insights.

 You can leverage many ways to ingest data into Beacon.
 For the purposes of this documentation, we will highlight an example using Telegraf.
 Telegraf is an open-source server agent that can collect metrics from multiple sources and systems.

-Setting up Telegraf with Beacon¶
+Integrate Telegraf with Beacon¶

 Telegraf has a wide range of input plugins that can gather metrics and send them to Beacon.
 For a detailed list, see Telegraf plugins.
 To get started with Telegraf, see Getting started with Telegraf and follow the setup instructions.

 Select an Input plugin based on the type of metrics you want to collect.
 Use the HTTP plugin for the Output plugin.